crypticCaroline/ms1-plantfactory/README.md

         text-transform: uppercase;
          }

-* When the rem size is increased on a user screen the text on the hero image is lost and the form is cut off form the bottom.
+* BUG- When the rem size is increased on a user screen the text on the hero image is lost and the form is cut off form the bottom.
+FIX - Changed the code so that the container-pattern-form was set to min-content.
+I changed the position of the jumbotron.
+* BUG The links to social media were not working.
+FIX the URL to the website had a typo.
 ***

 ## Acknowledgements